 We partner with other organisations and coalitions to grow the local human rights network with connections abroad.
 We lobby our government to ensure New Zealand maintains its status as a good global citizen.

-We are also active in a quarter of all high schools throughout New Zealand, educating tomorrow’s leaders about human rights and building their campaigning skills.
+Amnesty groups are active in schools and universities nationwide, educating tomorrow’s leaders about human rights and building their campaigning skills.

 How is Amnesty International governed?